HakkaTjakka/MinecraftWorldEditor/README.md

 CHECK THE ISSUES!!!

+Note: This program / repo is constantly under attack (sabotaged) by MS Windows 10 updates.
+It works fine.
+One or two months later (after updates) it crashes.
+This is the way MS 'works'.
+You don't believe me?
+Put back a backup and/or reinstall Windows, suddenly it works fine again....
+Only the paranoid survide.
+GitHub wat because of that bought by MS.
+Greetings to Bill Gates.
+Biggest asshole in the world (for now).

 Also: I you need manuals on other stuff, ASK!
 (Super large posters of Google 3d on 300+ dpi) (Video's of 3d objects from 3d window, setting markers, interpolation, recording)